 Number and Selection of Rotations

-Students are required to complete two rotations but ordinarily participate in three 9-10-week rotations in different laboratories.
+Students are required to complete two rotations but ordinarily participate in three 8-10-week rotations in different laboratories.
 Of the three rotations, two must be performed in a BPH faculty laboratory.
-If a student identifies a dissertation laboratory after two rotations, s/he may petition the BPH Program Director to begin his/her dissertation research in lieu of further rotation studies.
+If a student identifies a dissertation laboratory after two rotations, s/he may petition the BPH Program Director to begin their dissertation research in lieu of further rotation studies.

 Preparing for Rotations

 Before beginning any rotation, the laboratory head and the student must reach an agreement about what the project will involve and the length of the rotation, typically 9-10 weeks.
 In addition, the laboratory head and student should explore whether or not this is a potential dissertation laboratory, considering appropriate funding to support a doctoral student, should there to be a mutual interest in the future.
 To receive credit, not only must a student register via Harvard Griffin GSAS registration for BPH 201R, but they must also complete a Rotation Registration Form, signed by the student, laboratory head, and submitted to the BPH Program Director for approval prior to the beginning of the rotation.

 In preparation for working in laboratories, all incoming BPH students will be required to complete virtual/online lab safety training as well as occupational health clearance forms prior to the July Orientation.
 Furthermore, prior to each rotation, students will need to undergo a laboratory safety orientation and may be required to complete additional safety trainings pertinent to the specific laboratory work to be performed.
 It is the student’s responsibility to check in with both the PI and lab manager to determine the exact requirements necessary prior to beginning each rotation.